What are Targets

 Protect the housing rights of people with disabilities under both federal and state law

-Many individuals, due to their disabilities, do not understand the eviction or summary ejectment process in North Carolina.
+Many individuals, due to their disabilities, do not understand the eviction process (called summary ejectment) in North Carolina.
 They are often unaware of their rights and available defenses to evictions based upon their disabilities and are unable to adequately represent themselves in proceedings.
 Finding housing post eviction can be especially tough on individuals with disabilities due to stigmas and discrimination that make finding safe, accessible, and affordable housing a challenge.
 It is an even greater challenge when individuals with disabilities are also people of color, LGBTQ+, and/or indigent.

-DRNC is committed to combating housing discrimination, including discriminatory evictions, to ensure people with disabilities and their households may live independently in accessible homes in the communities of their choice.
+DRNC is committed to combating housing discrimination and predatory practices, including discriminatory evictions, to ensure people with disabilities and their households may live independently in accessible homes in the communities of their choice.
 This goal will be achieved through education and training, individual representation, and systemic advocacy.

-- People with disabilities who have been denied equal access to fair housing
+- People with disabilities who have been denied access to housing based on their disabilities

 - Persons with disabilities and their households at risk of losing their housing due to discrimination related to their disability or a failure to accommodate their disability-related needs